Yorkbenno/Yorkbenno.github.io/index.md

 ## About me
 ----------------------------

 Hi there!
 Welcome to my personal homepage.
-I'm currently a Final Year Undergraduate Student in the [Hong Kong University of Science and Technology](https://hkust.edu.hk/), pursing a bachelor degree in Computer Science.
-My research interest lies in the field of medical image analysis, machine learning and deep learning.
+I'm currently a Final Year Undergraduate Student at the [Hong Kong University of Science and Technology](https://hkust.edu.hk/), pursuing a bachelor's degree in Computer Science.
+My research interest lies in the field of medical image analysis, machine learning, and deep learning.

 Currently, I am working for our FYP project under the supervision of [Professor Xiaomeng Li](https://xmengli.github.io/) in HKUST.